Pressio/pressio/docs/source/components/rom_subspaces.rst

 Return value
 ~~~~~~~~~~~~

-An instance of an implementation-defined class that represents an abtraction of a trial subspace.
+An instance of an implementation-defined class that represents an abtraction of a trial column subspace.
-Use ``auto space = create_trial_subspace(/*args*/)`` to let the compiler deduce the type.
+Use ``auto space = create_trial_column_subspace(/*args*/)`` to let the compiler deduce the type.

 Postconditions and Side Effects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~